logscape/Logscape/README.md

 View different <a href="http://logscape.github.io/deploy.html" target="_blank">deployment configurations</a>

 ## Deployment
-Logscape managers can be used in isolation, however, Logscape is best leveraged around your entire environment with <a href="http://logscape.github.io/deploy-forwarder.html" target="_blank">forwarders</a> shipping logs to <a href="http://logscape.github.io/deploy-indexstore.html" target="_blank">dedicated nodes</a>, the <a href="http://logscape.github.io/" target="_blank">Logscape support site</a> features a <a href="http://logscape.github.io/deploy.html" target="_blank">full deployment guide</a>.
+A Logscape manager can be deployed in isolation - or alongside a href="http://logscape.github.io/deploy-forwarder.html" target="_blank">forwarders</a> and <a href="http://logscape.github.io/deploy-indexstore.html" target="_blank">Indexstores</a>.
+For more information read the <a href="http://logscape.github.io/deploy.html" target="_blank">full deployment guide</a>.

 ## Docker
-You are welcome to build your own docker containers using Logscape, however we also offer pre-built containers on <a href="https://hub.docker.com/r/logscape/logscape/" target="_blank">docker hub</a>.
+Logscape docker images are available from <a href="https://hub.docker.com/r/logscape/logscape/" target="_blank">docker hub</a>.

 ## Build from Source
-If you are looking to modify the code, or would rather build from the source than download a pre-compiled executable then follow these steps.
 ```
 Note: This repo includes IntelliJ project files for your convenience.
 ```